 - Connect their experience solving problems in the workplace or during academic study to lecture concepts

 If you've completed PD6 and want to feature the course on your résumé, you're welcome to use and adapt the following bullet points in a "Professional Development" or "Relevant Courses" section:

 - Identified personal problem-solving style and gained understanding of other styles; reflected on past experiences in order to better solve problems alone and with others in the workplace

 - Analyzed real-world problems by identifying risks and stakeholders; used root-cause analysis

 - Used decision-making tools such as benefit-drawback charts/weighted decision matrices to generate multiple solutions and identify the best solution to a problem

 - Identified ways to minimize potential barriers to problem-solving in interactive simulation; practiced addressing barriers by writing context statement

 How are PD6 students graded?

 PD6 students complete a series of questionnaires and written exercises over the course of the term.
 To pass the course, students must earn an overall grade of 50% or higher.
+Students must also earn a grade of 50% or higher on the final assignment to earn their credit.
 Students can deepen their learning by completing a bonus assignment worth 5% during the term.